Maxpro2001/codsoft_internship_DataScience/README.md

 Task 2 :
 Iris Flower Prediction
 This project uses flower dataset consisting of sepal legth, width along with petal length and width to predict the type of flower.

+Task 3 :
+Credit Card Fraud Detection
+Using the credit card dataset we predict if a credit card transaction is genuine or fradulent